Cursecure/CTF_HackyNov/1rst Edition - 2022/Baby_Cisconnect/README.md

 ## Write-up

-Based on the context, someone connected to the Elderberry company switch deleted their configuration to create a DDOS.
+Based on the context, someone connected to the Elderberry company switch deleted their configuration to create a DDoS.
 We may assume that we should turn to the part about the remote connections of the switch.

 Section line VTY 0 4 and line VTY 5 15 from the Elderby switch configuration file should do the trick.